kebaldwi/ansible_lab_v1/MDTGuide.md

 ![json](./images/grafana-home-1.png?raw=true "Import JSON")

 You have _"Device"_ drop down menu in top left corner to select which device you want to view in the dashboard. core switch has telemetry collected through gNMI. access switch has telemetry collected through mix of gRPC and snmp.
 You can see _"Serial Number"_, _"PID"_, _"Version"_, _"Up Time"_, _"ARP"_, _"Routes"_, _"CPU"_, _"Memory"_, _"Interfaces"_, and _"Topology"_ information.
-All these sections are called panels inside grafana dashboard.
+All these sections are called panels inside Grafana dashboard.
 These panels have different style you can customize with.
-Table view, graph view, gauge view, etc. The _"Topology"_ panel is enabled by a grafana plugin called "flowcharting".
+Table view, graph view, gauge view, etc. The _"Topology"_ panel is enabled by a Grafana plugin called "flowcharting".
 You can check this [link](https://grafana.com/grafana/plugins/agenty-flowcharting-panel/) for more details.
 In topology panel, you should see some numbers by tx or rx of interfaces.
 These numbers indicate the throughput through the interfaces in tx or rx direction.
 Most links (except the link between wan and server1) have colors.
 Green means link is up and operational.
 Red means link is down.
 Now let's do couple of tests.

 First, we will need to generate some traffic.
 Please go to windows jumphost.
 Open chrome browser and click _"client1_vnc"_ or _"client2_vnc"_.
 You will see linux desktop shown up.
 Click _"iperf3"_ icon on the desktop.
 Assume you already deployed all the ansible playbooks.
 This iperf3 script should generate traffic from the client1 or client2 to server1 depending on which client you use.
 The script generates traffic for 2 mins and stops.
 The example below is for client1 but it is same for client2 vnc.
 ![json](./images/client-iperf3.png?raw=true "Import JSON")